Full-Width Sections

 Define the Background Image

-- Once uploaded, click on the image (still in the Media folder), to bring up the Attachment Details panel.
-Find the Copy Link field and copy the url.
-That is the url to the image and you will need to paste that into the shortcode in the next step.
+- Find the Copy Link field and copy the url.
+This is the image url which you will paste into the shortcode in the next step.

-- Go back to the page, event, post, etc. where you are adding the full-width parallax image.
+- Go back to the web page, event, post, etc. where you are adding the full-width parallax image.
 In the shortcode, look for background=”your image url”.
 Replace your image url with the url you copied in step 2 above.
 Don’t delete the quotes, just replace the content within the quotes.

 Add Your Content